Department website: http://compthoughtlit.jhu.edu/

 Since the publication of Hegel’s Phenomenology of Spirit, the struggle of consciousness for recognition has played an important role in moral and political philosophy.
 This seminar aims at studying Hegel’s account of subjectivity and its antagonistic encounter with the other as well as the responses and critiques it has elicited in contemporary philosophy.
 Readings include Foucault, Butler, Derrida, Lévinas, Cavell, Honneth and others.

-This seminar is addressed to first and second year graduate students as well as to advanced undergraduates.
-It aims at providing a survey of some fundamental concepts and problems that shape modern and contemporary debates in philosophy, literary studies, and the humanities at large.
-This term we will study in particular notions of existence, language, truth, power, otherness, race, gender, and reality.
+This seminar aims at providing a survey of some fundamental concepts and problems that shape modern and contemporary debates in philosophy, literary studies, and the humanities at large.
+This term we will study different notions of existence, language, truth, power, otherness, race, gender, and reality.
+This course serves as the proseminar in methods and theory for graduate students in Comparative Thought and Literature but is open to students in all departments.

 This course explores recent developments and disputes in critical theory in relation to their longer philosophical genealogies.
 The three topics—form, autonomy, and critique—have been the subject of much recent debate, contention, and new analysis, yet each was also a source of critical and philosophical interest in years past.
 Our aim will be to make sense of today’s interventions in conversation with earlier theory.
 “Historical” theory writing will include Adorno, Lukács, Cavell, and Jameson; contemporary theory will include Nicholas Brown, Rita Felski, Caroline Levine, Mark McGurl, and Toril Moi.